On the Hilbert geometry of simplicial Tits sets: Metric geometry of simplicial Tits sets

-Proposition \ref{main} implies that for any $t$, every triangle inscribed to the fundamental triangle $P$ has perimeter greater than $\frac{1}{C}$ times the perimeter of $P$.
-When $t\rightarrow 0$ or $+\infty$, under the metric $d_t$, the length of each edge of $P$ tends to $+\infty$, so the perimeters of all inscribed triangles tends to $+\infty$ uniformly.
-It follows that the constant of Gromov hyperbolicity of $\Omega_t$ tends to $+\infty$.
+Lemma \ref{main} implies that for any $t$, every triangle inscribed in the fundamental triangle $P$ has perimeter greater than $\frac{1}{C}$ times the perimeter of $P$ (measure by $d_t$).
+But the latter perimeter tends to $+\infty$ because of convergence of $\Omega_t$ to $P$.
+Thus the constant of Gromov hyperbolicity of $\Omega_t$ tends to $+\infty$.

-To show the systole goes to $+\infty$, we take a homotopically non-trivial closed curve $c$ which is the shortest under $d_t$.
+To show that the systole tends to $+\infty$, we take a homotopically non-trivial closed curve $c$ which is the shortest under $d_t$.
 The image of $c$ under the orbifold covering map $\Sigma\cong\mathbb{H}^2/\Pi\rightarrow \mathbb{H}^2/\Delta\cong P$ is a closed billiard trajectory in the triangle $P$ which hits each of the three sides.
-The lengths under $d_t$ of such trajectories are bounded from below by the minimal perimeter of inscribed triangles of $P$.
-We have already seen the latter goes to $+\infty$.
+The same argument as in the previous paragraph shows that the length of $c$ goes to $+\infty$.

-Finally, we prove the claim using a constructions by hand.
-See the picture below.
+Finally, we prove the claim using an explicit constructions.
+In the picture below,

-The boldfaced $10$-gon consists of ten fundamental domains of $\Delta=\Delta_{5,5,5}$.
+The boldfaced $10$-gon consists of ten fundamental domains of the triangle group $\Delta=\Delta_{5,5,5}$.
 We take the five elements in $\Delta$ indicated by the arrows, each of them pushing the $10$-gon to an adjacent one.
-One can check that the group $\Pi$ generated by them has the $10$-gon as a fundamental domain.
+One checks that the group $\Pi$ generated by them has the $10$-gon as a fundamental domain.
 The quotient $\mathbb{H}^2/\Pi$ is a surface obtained by pairwise gluing edges of the $10$-gon.
 A calculation of Euler characteristic shows $\mathbb{H}^2/\Pi$ have genus $2$.
 Since closed surfaces of higher genus covers the surface of genus $2$, by taking subgroups of $\Pi$, we conclude that all surfaces of genus $\geq 2$ is the quotient of $\mathbb{H}^2$ by some subgroup of $\Delta$, and the claim is proved. \end{proof}